openstack/openstack-manuals/doc/install-guide/source/environment-memcached.rst

 .. only:: ubuntu or debian

-   2. Edit the ``/etc/memcached.conf`` file and configure the service to use the management IP address of the controller node to enable access by other nodes via the management network:
+   2. Edit the ``/etc/memcached.conf`` file and configure the service to use the management IP address of the controller node.
+      This is to enable access by other nodes via the management network:

       .. code-block:: ini